Helicopter Flights Albion Park Rail

 informationvenue Details

-• Packages start from AU$330.00
+- Packages start from AU$545.00

 AU$ Prices

-From AU$330.00
+From AU$590.00

-25 Minute Waterfall Discovery
+ZAGT - 30 Minute Waterfall Discovery for Two

-Tour Highlights Only minutes flying time from base to the cliff faces of the mountain escarpment A packed 25 minute schedule of spectacular mountain and ocean views Rainforest, cliff faces, gorges and chasms of the Great Dividing Range.
+Tour Highlights Only minutes flying time from base to the cliff faces of the mountain escarpment A packed 30 minute schedule of spectacular mountain and ocean views Rainforest, cliff faces, gorges and chasms of the Great Dividing Range.
 Spectacular Carrington and Gerringong Falls Lush mountain foothills and the quaint country village of Jamberoo Views of Lake Illawarra and the golden beaches of the South Coast The unique thrill of a helicopter take-off and landing

 Tour Itinerary Illawarra Fly Jamberoo Mountain Barren Grounds Nature Reserve Gerringong Falls Budderoo National Park Upper Kangaroo Valley Carrington Falls Macquarie Pass Calderwood Valley

-Additional Info Headsets are available for all passengers inside the helicopter so that they can talk to each other and share the experience while flying.
+Additional Info Headsets are available for all passengers inside the helicopter so that they can talk to eachother and share the experience while flying.
 Feel free to engage your friendly pilot for his informed narrative and commentary Customers should allow 1 hour in total for the whole experience including check-in, safety briefing, photo opportunity around the helicopters, boarding, flight time and then disembarking after flight.
 Free tea and coffee facilities, as well as a comfortable viewing lounge overlooking the helipad, is available for all passengers as well as for family and friends spectating on the ground.
 Safety is paramount.
 All safety processes and procedures as required by Touchdown Helicopters and the governments Civil Aviation Safety Authority (CASA) are strictly adhered to in all aspects of conducting this scenic flight.

 Detailed Tour Description